36 Water vapor and condensates

 \[ \begin{align} \xi &= \frac{\int_{p_{S,\text{min}}}^{p_{S,\text{max}}}p_v - p_S'dp_S'}{\left(p_{S,\text{max}} - p_{S,\text{min}}\right)\left(p_v - p_{S,\text{min}}\right)} = \frac{p_v\left(p_{S,\text{max}} - p_{S,\text{min}}\right) - \frac{1}{2}\left(p_{S,\text{max}}^2 - p_{S,\text{min}}^2\right)}{\left(p_{S,\text{max}} - p_{S,\text{min}}\right)\left(p_v - p_{S,\text{min}}\right)}\nonumber\\ &= \frac{p_v\left(p_{S,\text{max}} - p_{S,\text{min}}\right) - \frac{1}{2}\left(p_{S,\text{max}} + p_{S,\text{min}}\right)\left(p_{S,\text{max}} - p_{S,\text{min}}\right)}{\left(p_{S,\text{max}} - p_{S,\text{min}}\right)\left(p_v - p_{S,\text{min}}\right)} = \frac{p_v - \frac{1}{2}\left(p_{S,\text{max}} + p_{S,\text{min}}\right)}{p_v - p_{S,\text{min}}}. \end{align} \]

-The approach is used for the portion $c_p$ of the grid box filled with precipitation.
+For the fraction $c_p$ of the grid box filled with precipitation, one makes the ansatz:

-It is therefore assumed that the proportion filled with precipitation is equal to the proportion filled with clouds, unless there is only precipitation but no clouds in the grid box.
+It is therefore assumed that the fraction filled with precipitation is equal to the fraction filled with clouds, unless there is only precipitation but no clouds in the grid box.
 This is typically the case under clouds from which precipitation falls.

 This scheme takes the following four classes of condensate into account:

-This scheme is adequate for global models.
-It is assumed that at and below $-35^\circ$ C the cloud water is completely ice-shaped and at and above $-10^\circ$ C the cloud water is completely liquid and there is a linear transition in between.
+This scheme is suitable for global models.
+It is assumed that at and below $-35^\circ$ C the cloud water is completely frozen and at and above $-10^\circ$ C the cloud water is completely liquid and there is a linear transition in between.
 This can be justified by observations [35].

-The size distributions of the condensates are relevant to calculate the falling velocities, the interactions with the radiation field and the interactions with each other.
+The size distributions of the condensates are relevant for calculating the fall velocities, the interactions with the radiation field and their mutual interactions.
 Therefore, a formula for the effective radius must be specified for each condensate class.

 The assumption of Marshall-Palmer distributions implies that the process of breaking up condensates, which limits the spectrum upwards, does not have to be explicitly simulated, but is already parameterized via the distribution.

-To determine the falling speeds of the condensates, one should refer to Section 23.2.3, but with some simplifications:
+To determine the fall velocities of the condensates, one follows Sect.
+23.2.3, but with some simplifications:

-If the falling speed of a precipitation class is $v_{D,P}\left(D\right)$, it has a volume mixing ratio $r_P$ and a size spectrum $n\left(D\right)$, a mass-weighted falling speed can be calculated
+If the fall velocity of a precipitation class is $v_{D,P}\left(D\right)$, it has a volume mixing ratio $r_P$ and a size spectrum $n\left(D\right)$, then a mass-weighted fall velocity can be calculated via

 \[ \begin{align} v_P\left(D\right) = \frac{1}{r_P}\int_0^\infty\frac{\pi D^3}{6}v_{D,P}\left(D\right)n\left(D\right)dD \end{align} \]